Spit Bridge: Congestion and bypassing projects

-Traffic delays either side of The Spit Bridge have been a problem for many years, not only on the approaches to the bridge itself, but also far up the hills on either side.
-Proposals to ameliorate delays have included widening the bridge, a tunnel linking the Warringah Expressway and the Burnt Bridge Creek Deviation, and a high-level bridge in place of the existing one.
-David Barr, the member for Manly, claimed in 2002 that the latter two were too expensive with $200 million estimated for a high-level bridge, and $1 billion for the tunnel.
-In 2009 it was reported that the Labor Government was reviewing a proposal for a tunnel from Cammeray to The Spit, linked to a new, higher bridge that would be able to let boats through without the need to be opened.
+In 2009 it was reported that the NSW Labor Government was reviewing a proposal for a tunnel from Cammeray to The Spit, linked to a new, higher bridge that would not require opening to let boats pass.

-In 2014, Premier Mike Baird, also the member for Manly, announced plans to bypass Mosman and The Spit Bridge by constructing a $2–3 billion tunnel from Seaforth to Neutral Bay that would run underground beneath Military Road.
-In 2017, NSW Premier Gladys Berejiklian announced that the NSW Government will provide $77 million towards the construction of a tunnel to bypass The Spit Bridge as part of the Western Harbour Tunnel & Beaches Link project.
-The tunnel, which is expected to take five years to build, will connect the Warringah Freeway from Cammeray and cross underneath Middle Harbour to meet up with the Burnt Bridge Creek deviation at Balgowlah.
-The proposed tunnel will be located west of The Spit Bridge.
+In 2014, NSW Premier Mike Baird, who was also the member for Manly (having replaced David Barr), announced plans to bypass Mosman and the Spit Bridge by constructing a $2–3 billion tunnel from Seaforth to Neutral Bay that would run beneath Military Road.

+In 2017, NSW Premier Gladys Berejiklian announced that the NSW Government would provide $77 million towards the construction of a tunnel to bypass the Spit Bridge as part of the Beaches Link project.
+The tunnel, which was expected to take five years to build, would have connected the Warringah Freeway from Cammeray and cross underneath Middle Harbour to meet up with the Burnt Bridge Creek deviation at Balgowlah.
+The proposed tunnel was to have been located west of The Spit Bridge.

+However, in June 2022, the NSW Government announced that this project would be shelved indefinitely due to market constraints and labour shortages.